-- 1) Students should familiarize themselves with the certificate program requirements related to field education. - Trauma Certificate (must be the student's concentration placement) - Veterinary Social Work Certificate (must be the student's concentration placement) - Gerontology Certificate (may be the student's generalist or concentration placement) - Forensic Social Work Certificate (may be the student's generalist or concentration placement) - 2) Students should notify their UT field coordinator of their intent to complete a specific certificate program on the Field Planning application, and work with the UT field coordinator to identify and discuss field placement options that will allow students to engage in certificate-specific learning opportunities. - During field placement interviews, students must inform each prospective Agency field instructor of their participation in the certificate program and discuss if/how the student will be able to complete learning plan assignments related to the certificate.
-Refer to the specific certificate procedure for questions that may be appropriate for the placement interview.
+- 2. Students should notify their Field Coordinator of their intent to complete a specific certificate program on the Field Planning application, and work with the Field Coordinator to identify and discuss field placement options. - 3.
+During field placement interviews, students must inform each prospective field instructor of their participation in the certificate program and discuss if/how the student will be able to complete some assignments related to the certificate on their learning plans.